geohackweek/preliminary/_episodes/00-geohack-intro.md

 We require all participants to work through the next 4 lessons in advance of our event.
 The lessons are brief and will ensure that we are all set up and ready to work when we arrive.

-* [Lesson 1](https://icesat-2hackweek.github.io/preliminary/01-Git-setup): setting up a GitHub account
+* [Lesson 1](https://geohackweek.github.io/preliminary/01-Git-setup): setting up a GitHub account
-* [Lesson 2](https://icesat-2hackweek.github.io/preliminary/02-JupyterHub-basics): connecting to our shared cloud computing environment
+* [Lesson 2](https://geohackweek.github.io/preliminary/02-JupyterHub-basics): connecting to our shared cloud computing environment
-* [Lesson 3](https://icesat-2hackweek.github.io/preliminary/03-conda-basics): installing Python on your laptop
+* [Lesson 3](https://geohackweek.github.io/preliminary/03-conda-basics): installing Python on your laptop
-* [Lesson 4](https://icesat-2hackweek.github.io/preliminary/04-Earthdata): getting a NASA Earthdata login

-### How do I ask questions about the ICESat-2 Hackweek
+### How do I ask questions about Geohackweek
 If you have technical or general questions about the Hackweek.
 Please use the General channel on [Slack](https://icesat2hackweek2019.slack.com/messages/CDQFBU571/)